Ruinius/doctor-search/README.md

 ##Validation##
 Minor validation is performed, including verifying that an address is provided before running a search, and displaying a message if no results are returned.
 Additionally, if more than 10 doctors are retrieved, a message appears prompting the user to select a specialty.
+Though separate search boxes are provided for full address and zip code, they are interchangeable and either may be used.
+If information is supplied to both, the full address will receive higher precedence.

 ##Adding Data##
 New doctors can be registered by navigating to the Doctor List page and clicking the 'Add new doctor' link.
 New specialties may only be created through a doctor, by adding a new doctor or updating an existing one.